virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-Then the installed add-on will be marked as installed in *balancer* layer.
+Consequently, the installed add-on will be marked as set up to the *balancer* layer.

 <!-- add example -->